M5ez/M5ez/README.md

 	ezProgressBar pb ("This is a header", "Message, just like with msgBox", "Abort");
 ```

 This will draw header, message, an empty (0 %) progress bar and the specified single "Abort" button.
 Unlike msgBox this will not block by default.
-In code that executes after this, one would presumably check for the "Abort" button with `ez.getButtons()`.
+In code that executes after this, one would presumably check for the "Abort" button with `ez.buttons.poll()`.
 To advance the bar, the code would simply call:

 ```
 	pb.value(float val)